IBM-Cloud/docs-services/services/TestdroidCloud/index.md

 Remote manual access allows you to start a session on any mobile device we host at Testdroid Cloud.
 This provides a comprehensive way to manually test your mobile apps, games and web-related products.
 As all these devices are real you can install other applications, use available browsers, internet access, and also Google Play / App Store to download and configure your device session.

-The feature is called Testdroid Interactive.
+The feature is called Testdroid Manual Testing.
 By clicking *Manual testing* in the main menu, user will be directed to the *Manual testing* setup view.

 Users can upload their applications by clicking *Upload file* on top of the widget and then select application for a manual session.

 1. Select application for the session

-   The interactive session gets started by clicking the application.
+   The Manual Testing session gets started by clicking the application.
 More applications can be uploaded and all are shown in this view.
 If you don't have or don't want to upload any app you can also proceed without it.